statisticalbiotechnology/bibook/bibook/phylogenetics/introduction/intro.md

 ```

 ## Molecular clocks
 The molecular clock hypothesis states that substitutions accumulate at an approximately constant rate.
 Thus sequence distance can provide information about divergence time when a rate is known.
 The rate can be calibrated using fossils, dated geological events, ancient DNA or samples collected at known times.
-Substitution rates however differ among genes, sites and lineages because of generation time, selection, population size and molecular constraints.
-A universal molecular clock does therefor not exist.
+Substitution rates, however, differ among genes, sites and lineages because of generation time, selection, population size and molecular constraints.
+A universal molecular clock therefore does not exist.

 ## Phylogenies as inferred evolutionary histories

 A **phylogeny** describes the evolutionary history of a group of replicating entities, such as species, viruses or genes.
-We normally observe only sequences from contemporary (today present) taxa.
+We normally observe only sequences from present-day taxa.
 Common ancestors, ancestral sequences and divergence events are inferred from those observations.
 Phylogenetic divergence is assumed to be bifurcating, with each ancestral lineage splitting into two descendant lineages, making a tree a natural representation of evolutionary history.

 Many different evolutionary histories could potentially explain the same observed data.
 A tree-building method uses explicit criteria—such as minimum evolutionary change or maximum likelihood—to select or compare hypotheses.
 The resulting tree should not be treated as certainty: its interpretation depends on the data, evolutionary model and statistical support.